huangxe19/STA640FinalProject/README.md

 Authors: Xige Huang, Youran Wu

+**The code we use to implement sample-splitting and Bayesian methods are in /FUN/functions.R**

 ### Abstract

 To obtain valid and accurate estimation in treatment effects, two strategies of reducing model sensitivity are often considered, namely, balancing the covariates in the design stage and specifying a flexible outcome model.
 A Double-Robust (DR) approach in the frequentist context combines such two strategies and thus usually involves specification of both propensity score model and outcome model; recent literature has provided numerous flexible machine learning models as the outcome model.
 Additionally, sampling splitting is a key procedure in obtaining good estimates of the causal effects when using machine learning methods.
 Kennedy (2020) has proven that sample-splitting improves accuracy in estimating the Conditional Average Treatment Effect (CATE) using a DR-estimator.